ChapmanCheng/fstd_unit9_restAPI/README.md

 To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/).

 ```
-Exceed Expectations
+# Exceed Expectations

 1. "Add additional user email address validations to the POST /api/users route"

-please check sequelize validation in "./db/models/User.js" line 30-31
+I have email vaidation in User db model -- "./db/models/User.js"
-and express-validator in "./expressMiddlewares/userValidation" line 19
+and as Express-validator middleware options --  "./expressMiddlewares/userValidation"
+and it is used in "user.js" api route for /api/users -POST

 2."Ensure that a user can only edit and delete their own courses"

-added middleware in "./expressMiddlewares/checkSameUserId.js", and ran in line 38, 46 of "/api/courses.js"
+I added a middleware -- checkSameUserId in /api/courses/:id -PUT & -DELETE
+and the middleware module is in the "expressMiddlewares/checkSameUserId.js"

 3.Update the Sequelize model queries for the Courses endpoint GET routes to filter out the following properties.

 added exclusion in "./api/users.js" line 23
-and in "./api/courses.js" line 18 and 36
+and in "./api/courses.js" line 22 and 48
 ```